-Main Walls Repair Category 1 Notes Stone sections have been affected by general erosion.
-Stonework will require a higher degree of monitoring and maintenance expenditure.
-The presence of drill holes would indicate that a retro-fitted damp proof course has been installed in the past.
+Main Walls Repair Category 1 Notes The external fabric has been affected by general weathering There are localised sections of patched render repairs noted.
+Stone sections will require a higher degree of monitoring and maintenance expenditure.

-Windows, External Do Windows, External Doors and Joinery Repair Category 1 Notes WINDOWS: No significant defects evident.
-It is assumed that any replacement windows and doors were installed in accordance with the regulations in force at the time of installation.
+Windows, External Doors and Joinery Repair Category 1 Notes WINDOWS: No significant defects evident.
+It is assumed that any replacement windows and doors have been installed in accordance with the regulations in force at the time of installation.
 Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
 EXTERNAL DOORS: No significant defects evident.
 EXTERNAL JOINERY: No significant defects evident.